AmrAbdulrahman/bands-in-town/README.md

 # Bands In Town
 A [simple React application](https://bandsintown.herokuapp.com/) that connects to the [BandsInTown API](https://app.swaggerhub.com/apis/Bandsintown/PublicAPI/3.0.0#/artist_information).<br>
-Users can
+- Where users can
   - Search events by *Artist Name*
   - Filter events by *Event Date*

 ## Why?
 It's completely for-fun project, where I can show a sample React/Redux application of mine.